vmware-tanzu/pinniped/site/content/docs/howto/install-concierge.md

    - Edit `values.yaml` with your custom values.
    - Change the `image_tag` value to match your preferred version tag, e.g. `{{< latestversion >}}`.
    - See the [default values](http://github.com/vmware-tanzu/pinniped/tree/main/deploy/concierge/values.yaml) for documentation about individual configuration parameters.

+     For example, you can change the number of Concierge pods by setting `replicas` or apply custom annotations to the impersonation proxy service using `impersonation_proxy_spec`.

 1. Render templated YAML manifests: